-I don’t know about you, but one of the ‘chores’ of being a mum that I absolutely loathe is thinking what to feed them.
+I don’t know about you, but one of the ‘chores’ of being a mum that I absolutely loathe is thinking of what to feed them every single day of my life!
 By ‘them’ I mean my family.
 The effort and coordination it takes when you have to decide what meal to cook that ticks all the boxes:

-is quite frankly a thankless and stressful task.
+Ticking all those boxes is, quite frankly, a boring, thankless and stressful task.
 Sometimes I almost beg my husband just to tell me what he wants for dinner.
 In those moments I am quite prepared to cook whatever he asks for.
 Just so I don’t have to make the decision!

 Do most normal family kitchen’s really have EVERYTHING?

 Safe to say, easy and convenient is more my style.

 My husband gets frustrated at having that same ten different meals shuffled around.
 Understandably, he also doesn’t like the same thing two nights in a row either.
 For example, if one night is mince and rice, then he doesn’t want rice the following night too.
 Which is fair enough I suppose.

 One of his favourite meals is chicken fajitas.
 But the kids see the dish of chicken and peppers and just start whining and gagging.
 Inevitably they then end up filling up on chicken pieces, bland dry empty wraps, and cheese.